lucendio/lecture-devops-infos/content/exercises/spin-up-virtual-machine-locally.md

    or [upstream](https://cloud-images.ubuntu.com/), and launch a virtual machine based on that image
 2. After the instance has booted successfully, establish an SSH connection to that machine
-3. Install the [webservice](https://gitlab.bht-berlin.de/fb6-wp11-devops/webservice) example app into a virtual machine, expose it and confirm with your browser that the landing page is being served
+3. Install the [webservice](https://gitlab.bht-berlin.de/fb6-wp11-devops/webservice) example app into a virtual machine, expose it and confirm that it's accessible from the *outside* via CLI

 ## Deliverables